fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseUsages.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseUsages** cmdlet gets the current size and size limit of an azure_2 SQL Database.
+The **Get-AzureSqlDatabaseUsages** cmdlet gets the current size and size limit of an Azure SQL Database.

 ## EXAMPLES